 Inter-Facility Direct Admit

-Patients accepted from other facilities (non-Connect Care) involve a RAAPID-facilitated consultation with the proposed admitting service, then RAAPID-facilitated arrangement for receipt of the patient to an appropriate inpatient unit.
+Patients accepted from other facilities (non-Connect Care) require a "Referral, Access, Advice, Placement, Information & Destination" (RAAPID) service consultation with the proposed admitting service, and a RAAPID-facilitated arrangement for receipt of the patient to an appropriate inpatient unit.
 RAAPID ensures that appropriate connections are effected between sending and receiving providers, as well as the receiving facility bed management.
 The admitting service is notified when the patient arrives and proceeds with admission orders and documentation.

 If a transfer is effected without RAAPID, then the referring provider MUST contact the receiving provider and site to confirm patient eligibility and acceptance.
 The receiving provider contacts facility bed planning to confirm bed availability and reservation.